vmarcella/GuessNGive/README.md

 GCC compiler

 ##Some things I'd like to improve are...
-- [ x ] Implementing an algorithm for the computer to come up with more realistic guesses.
+- [x] Implementing an algorithm for the computer to come up with more realistic guesses.
 The only random number that is actually a "guess" by the computer is the first one generated.

   Since the rules of our guessing game state that the secret number has to be within the range of 1-100, we take the remainder of the randomly generated number divided by 100.